 The organization is exposed to credit risk arising from all of its bank accounts and short-term deposits being held at one financial institution and deposits are only insured up to \$100,000.

-The organization is exposed to fair value risk on its short-term deposits which earn interest at fixed rates.
-The fair value will fluctuate because of changes in market rates.
+The organization is exposed to cash flow risk on its business operating account which earn interest at variable rates.
+The cash flows will fluctuate because of changes in market rates.

 3. Tangible Capital Assets